vumdao/shorten-url/README.md

   <div><b>Serverless - Shorten Long URL</b></div>
 </h1>

-### - There are many web apps provide the service of shortening your long url (free or charge).
+### - There are many web apps provide the service of shortening your long url (free or charged).
 This ariticle introduces the way of using serverless with Cloud development toolkit (CDK)

 ### - CDK helps to create this project by coding (python language), What's its benefits?
 ###   + Infra structure as code
 ###   + Update lambda function code and just need to execute `cdk deploy`, all the code and modules will be up-to-date
 ###   + Create and destroy the structure quickly, and we can manage the structure by separate stacks such dynamodb stack, IAM stack, lambda stack and API Gateway stack.

 ![Alt Text](https://cdn.hashnode.com/res/hashnode/image/upload/v1612715356287/xIxqONMut.png)